NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 [@SipHash-2.4] is a pseudorandom function suitable as message authentication code, and this document REQUIRES compliant DNS Server to use SipHash24 as a mandatory and default algorithm for DNS Cookies to ensure interoperability between the DNS Implementations.

-The Server Secret MUST be optionally configurable to make sure that servers in an anycast network return consistent results.
-Additional algorithms might be added in the future.
+The construction method and pseudorandom function used in calculating and verifying the Server Cookies are determined by the initial version byte and by the length of the Server Cookie.
+Additional pseudorandom or construction algorithms for Server Cookies might be added in the future.

 # IANA Considerations